 We were in the Pacific islands on a family trip.
 However, my father stayed home in Australia because he had to work.
 I was being pressured by my Mother in front of my extended family to get a traditional tattoo because several family members were getting a tattoo to symbolise the culture and occasion by a family tattoo artist.
 It is a cultural norm for 14-year-olds to have tattoos in the pacific islands but illegal in Australia.

 And when I saw it, I cried hysterically because I hated it so much which scarred me more emotionally than physically.
-Some extended family members thought my tattoo looked funny and thought I looked like I was part of a bikie gang which no 14-year-old girl wants to hear.
+Some family members thought my tattoo looked funny and thought I looked like I was part of a bikie gang which no 14-year-old girl wants to hear.
 We got home to Australia and my father was devastated when he saw my tattoo because he did not know.
 My father was not happy and in total shock that my Mother would allow such a thing to happen.

 It was a life-changing moment in my life, and I became emotionally closed off.
 I kept everything deep within and never really shared anything with anyone about how I was truly coping.
 The joy slowly left, and I was not the nicest person to be around either.
 Everyone knew there was a shift in my attitude but could not put their finger on it.
 I kept myself busy playing every sport under the sun to cope with life.
 However, I struggled as sports was taking over and starting to define who I was as a person based on my performance.
 I will never forget as a 14-year-old girl when a female coach commented on my weight/body in front of my entire team.
-I was so stunned that I just stood there embarrassed and wanting to cry but not letting any tears appear.
+I was so stunned that I just stood there embarrassed and wanting to cry but refusing to let any tears appear.
 It was the first time I started to have body image issues.
 All of a sudden, I was insecure and did not like my healthy fit body.

 Meanwhile, at school, I would get comments like ‘eww look at how muscly your legs are’ and ‘your body is so manly’ because I had muscles.
 I also started to get in trouble at school and got suspended, which was a huge shock for my parents as it was my first ever mister meaner at school.
 I tried to fit in with the crowd by kissing more boys than I could count because I thought it would make me more desirable and popular.
 Little did I know at the time, I was slowly falling apart mentally, physically and emotionally.